 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
-If a patient asked for more privacy, the practice would respond appropriately.
+The layout of reception and waiting areas were open plan in design.
+The receptionist was mindful of this when interacting with patients in person or on the telephone.
+If a patient asked for more privacy, the practice would respond appropriately and offer access to a room where they could maintain confidentiality.
 The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.